 Heat the oil in a large (12-inch) ovenproof saute pan over medium heat.

-Add the onion, fennel, bell pepper, poblano pepper, and jalapeno pepper and cook over medium to medium-high heat for 10 to 12 minutes,
+Add the onion, fennel, bell pepper, poblano pepper, and jalapeno pepper and cook over medium to medium-high heat for 10 to 12 minutes, stiring occasionally, until the vegetables are tender and starting to brown.

 Stir in the garlic and paprika and cook for one minute.
 Add the diced tomatoes, strained tomatoes, 2 teaspoons salt, and 1 teaspoon black pepper.
 Bring to a boil, lower the heat, and simmer for 15 minutes, until the sauce thickens, stirring occasionally.